-Kerala's Maradu flats to be razed in mega demolition from today
+Kerala's Maradu flats demolition: 19-storey building razed down in seconds

-Kochi, Jan 11: Over 350 flats in Kochi - that housed 240 families would be demolished on Saturday and the rest on Sunday, complying with the orders of the Supreme Court which held the structures to be illegal as they had been built in violation of the Coastal Regulation Zone norms.
+Kochi, Jan 11: Within seconds, the H20 Holy Faith apartment, one of the four residential apartments in Maradu, came tumbling down after the explosion on Saturday.
+The demolition was conducted, complying with the orders of the Supreme Court which held the structures to be illegal as they had been built in violation of the Coastal Regulation Zone norms.

+Over 350 flats in the coastal city - that housed 240 families - will be razed today and tomorrow.

-People living in the neighbourhood would be evacuated as a precautionary measure on the two days and ban orders under Section 144 of the CrPC imposed in the evacuation zone from 8 am to 4 pm to prevent movement of public within a 200-metre radius.
+People living in the neighbourhood were evacuated as a precautionary measure on the two days and ban orders under Section 144 of the CrPC imposed in the evacuation zone from 8 am to 4 pm to prevent movement of the public within a 200-metre radius.

+#WATCH Maradu flats demolition: H2O Holy Faith apartment tower demolished through controlled implosion #Kerala pic.twitter.com/fKbciLGH14— ANI (@ANI) January 11, 2020

 A total of 343 waterfront flats were built in the complexes, violating the Coastal Regulation Zone norms.

-The Supreme Court had in September 2019 directed demolition of the apartment complexes within 138 days, a time line given by the Kerala government.
+The Supreme Court had in September 2019 directed demolition of the apartment complexes within 138 days, a timeline was given by the Kerala government.

-All traffic airborne, waterborne and land based are prohibited in the evacuation zone.
+All traffic airborne, waterborne and land-based are prohibited in the evacuation zone.

 Maradu flats: Deadline for vacating flats relaxed till Friday

-On May 8 last year, the apex court had directed that these buildings be removed within a month as they were constructed in a notified CRZ, which was part of the tidally- influenced water body in Kerala.
+On May 8 last year, the apex court had directed that these buildings be removed within a month as they were constructed in a notified CRZ, which was part of the tidally-influenced water body in Kerala.

 The court had passed the order after taking note of a report of a three-member committee, which said when the buildings were built, the area was already notified as a CRZ and construction was prohibited.